Accounting & Financial Management

 Offered Either Fall or Spring; Lecture hours:3

 Accounting theory and practice applicable to income determination and asset valuation.
 This course develops students' understanding of the accounting and financial reporting environment.
-Prerequisite: ACFM 204 or ACFM 261.
-Not open to students who have taken ACFM 351.
+Prerequisites: ACFM 114 or ACFM 204.

 ACFM 322.
 Intermediate Financial Accounting II.
 1 Credit.